 Not nearly as many of us read print newspapers anymore, but over the course of a year (or even just the winter), we do manage to accumulate flyers and other print materials.
 It just happens.
 In fact, if it doesn’t in our homes, we probably have family members or friends where physical newspapers still make the scene.
 Those newspapers can be used in lasagna gardening (in place of cardboard boxes), or they make great biodegradable/compostable seedling pots.

-Whether it’s toilet paper, paper towel, wrapping paper, oatmeal or whatever else, there are many products we buy nowadays that come in cardboard tubes.
+Whether it’s toilet paper, paper towels, wrapping paper, oatmeal, or whatever else, there are many products we buy nowadays that come in cardboard tubes.
 These tubes make great biodegradable/compostable seedling pots.
-They can also be used to water and be fertilizer capsules at the root level of plants: Every couple of feet in the garden, a tube can be filled with homemade natural fertilizers and buried vertically with just a bit above ground.
+They can also be used to water and be fertilizer capsules at the root level of plants: Every couple of feet in the garden, a tube can be filled with homemade natural fertilizers and buried vertically just a bit above the ground.
 As the tube breaks down or the rain soaks through, it’ll release the nutrients into the soil.